malatep/genesis_challenge/Readme.md

 # additional module configuration
 ```

-NOTE: this approach uses the [provider `assume_role` option](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#assuming-an-iam-role) the Terraform AWS Provider will attempt to assume the specified role using the supplied credentials.
+NOTE: this approach uses the [provider `assume_role`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#assuming-an-iam-role) option.
+The Terraform AWS Provider will attempt to assume the specified role using the supplied credentials.
 This method increases security as credentials are not hardcoded and passed as variables.

-The requirement for this is that IAM roles in the target account (QA, STAGING, PROD) already exist and that the local AWS credentials allow to assume those roles.
+The requirement for this is that IAM roles in the target accounts (QA, STAGING, PROD) already exist and that the local AWS credentials allow to assume those roles.
 The IAM role ARNs need to be specified in the file [`provider.tf`](provider.tf) like in the example below:

 ```
 # additional provider configuration